DJ0617/Project-of-Virtual-Haptic-Hammer/README.md

 # Project-of-Virtual-Haptic-Hammer

-Team 3 final Project Repository for EN.530.691 Haptic Interface Design at JHU
+This is the Team 3 final Project Repository for EN.530.691 Haptic Interface Design at JHU

+Our team is made up of Daijie Bao, Mengxu Xie, and Zihao Lin.

+Our Project Goal: Our team plans to design a virtual hammer based on the well-established Hapkit.
+The virtual hammer can serve as a low-cost pedagogical and rehabilitative tool in muscle strength therapy.

+# Project Update for Checkpoints

+Checkpoint 1 (Wednesday, November 9): CAD Design for Virtual Hammer finished.